shahariar-shibli/Write-Bangla-or-Bengali-in-Latex/README.md

 <p align="justify"> To write bengali/Bangla in pdflatex, there is a package for typesetting documents in Bangla or Bengali using the Tex/Latex systems,
 called <em><a href="https://www.saha.ac.in/theory/palashbaran.pal/bangtex/bangtex.html">[Bangtex]</a></em>.
 It is quite difficult to write rules based transliterattions manually to appear as Bengali or Bangla in pdflatex.
 However, there is a perl script that can automatically transliterate unicode Bengali or Bangla to Bangtex supported transliteration.
-Once, we get the transliterations, we just need to paste them in the pdflatex!!</p>
+Once, we get the transliterations, we just need to paste them in the latex file!!</p>

 Please follow the below steps: